jlevy/pip-build-standalone/README.md

 uvx pip-build-standalone cowsay
 ```

-Now the `./py-standalone` directory should work on macOS without being tied to a
+Now the `./py-standalone` directory will work without being tied to a specific machine,
-specific machine, your home folder, or any other system-specific paths.
+your home folder, or any other system-specific paths.

 Binaries can now be put wherever and run: